blaisedias/tcz-jivelite/README.visu-4.md

 * rebuild pcp-jivelite.tcz from the tree
 * install the rebuilt pcp-jivelite.tcz

-## Touch screen setup
-And additional feature implemented in `jivelite.sh` is the *automatic* setup of the touch screen for JiveLite.

-copy `/opt/jivelite/jivelite.sh.cfg` to `/home/tc`

-The set `AUTO_TOUCHSCREEN_SETUP=1` in `/home/tc/jivelite.sh.cfg` and backup (`pcp bu`)

-Note: this functionality has been tested and verified to work on 2 platforms using, the same touch screen.

-Touch screen calibration should have been performed and saved prior to turning this feature ON.

 ## Stale cache entries
 Once a resized image is cached the original artwork will not be loaded again by JiveLite.